floreskemec/floreskemec/README.md

 - 👋 Hi, I’m Gonzalo
-- 👀 I’m interested in coding and data.
+- 👀 I’m interested in coding, back-end development and data engineering.
 - I know Java, C# and Python.
 - 🌱 I’m currently working with Python and Data Engineering.
 - 📫 How to reach me: floreskemec@gmail.com